google/dart-neats/typed_sql/README.md

 `package:typed_sql` has many more features and tutorial style documentation that demonstrates most of the features by example.
 In practice, you'll hopefully find that most features are discoverable through auto-completion.

+## Status

+`package:typed_sql` is still under active development, breaking changes will occur going forward as features are both added and removed.

 [build_runner]: https://pub.dev/packages/build_runner